educob/ethereum/compile deploy and run solidity code.md

 I assume truffle has been installed.
 Create a directory and cd to it.
-Open a terminal, let's calle termina 2, and run: truffle init
+Open a terminal, let's call it terminal 2, and run: truffle init
-1) In folder: contracts remove: ConverLib.sol & MetaCoin.sol (or study and play with them).
+1) In folder: "contracts" remove: ConverLib.sol & MetaCoin.sol (or study and play with them).
 Then insert your contract/s file/s.
 2) Let's say you have inserted InfoFeed.sol & Consumer.sol (see:  https://github.com/educob/ethereum/blob/master/what%20is%20wrong%20with%20this%20docu%20sample.md)
     Go to "migrations" folder and replace the content of "2_deploy_contracts.js" with:
     ```ruby